Jumana07/Quiz-App/README.md

 Created this project with Basic Html,Css and Vanilla Javascript

 ## Pre-Requisites
-# A CSV file in the FORMAT-question,option1,option2,option3,correct-option
+# A CSV file in the FORMAT-question,option1,option2,option3,...option-n,correct-option
 # Can have any number of questions and any number of options
 # Must Strictly follow the FORMAT

 ## Documentation

 # Quiz-App

 ## Overview
-The Quiz-App is a simple quiz project developed by Jumana Haseen.
-The website showcases Jumana's skills on html5,css3 and Vanilla Javascript
+Welcome to the documentation for the Quiz App GitHub repository!
+In this guide, we will provide you with all the information you need to understand and contribute to the Quiz App project.
+# Introduction
+.
+The Quiz App is a web application designed to allow users to test their knowledge by answering multiple-choice questions.
+It provides an interactive and engaging way to learn and have fun at the same time.
+.
 This documentation provides an overview of the project structure, dependencies, customization, and usage instructions.

 ## Project Structure
-The project structure for the My Simple Portfolio Project is as follows:
+The project structure for the Quiz-App is as follows:
 ```
 Quiz-App/
 ├── index.html
+│     └── script.js
+│     └── style.css
 ├── Questions.html
-├── js/
-│      └── script.js
 │     └── script1.js
-├──css/
-│      └── style.css
 │     └── quizstyle.css
+├──result.html
 ├── images/
 │      ├── Back-Btn.svg
 │      ├── bg.png
 │      ├── workupload.png
 │      ├── ...
 ```

 - `index.html`: The main HTML file that serves as the entry point to the website.
-- `css/style.css`: The CSS file containing custom styles for the website.
+- `style.css`: The CSS file containing custom styles for the website.
-- `css/quizstyle.css': The CSS file containing custom styles for Questions.html page.
+- `script.js`: The JavaScript file containing custom scripts for index.html.
+- `Questions.html`: The HTML file containing code to display the Question and Answers from uploadee File.
-- `js/script.js`: The JavaScript file containing custom scripts for index.html.
+- `quizstyle.css': The CSS file containing custom styles for Questions.html page.
-- `js/script1.js`: The JavaScript file containing custom scripts for Questions.html page.
+- `script1.js`: The JavaScript file containing custom scripts for Questions.html page.
+- `result.html`: The HTML file containing code to display the Quiz Result in Correct and Wrong Buttons.
 - `images/`: A directory containing Upload Button image,Background-image and other related images.

+## Features
+This documentation explains the process of uploading a CSV file containing questions and answers, displaying them as radio options on the next page, and showing the result with the count of correct and wrong answers on the following page.

 ## Getting Started
 To view the Quiz-App Project locally, follow these steps: